StevenMayher/431-2021/classes/class09/README.md

         - "The Outliers" had to go even further, down to **#47.
 Home Alone**.
         - But this paled in comparison to "Group 1" (with 6 people) that had to go all the way down to **#105.
 Titanic**.
     - Can we estimate the probability that **any** of [the 115 films](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/movies_list.md) will have been seen by everyone in the room?
+5. There's some great advice and a lot of examples of nice R code in Cedric Scherer's [A ggplot2 tutorial for beautiful plotting in R](https://www.cedricscherer.com/2019/08/05/a-ggplot2-tutorial-for-beautiful-plotting-in-r/).
+This is an excellent companion to the [R Graphics Cookbook](https://r-graphics.org/) if you're looking for ways to improve the appearance of your visualizations.

 ----------